amangang3/facebook_chat_analyzer/README.md

 # Facebook Chat Analyzer

-This python project will examine messages downloaded from facebook and plot the number of messages over time for one conversation
+This python project will examine messages downloaded from facebook and plot the number of messages over time for one conversation.

 ## Getting Started